Release-Candidate/OCaml-Buck-2-Examples/README.md

 You need the following:

 - Buck 2: [Buck2 Official Website](https://buck2.build/)
-- Facebook's/Meta's Python-scripts to handle dependencies on Opam packages and generate Buck 2 configuration files: [ocaml-scripts at GitHub](https://github.com/facebook/ocaml-scripts).
+- Facebook's/Meta's Python scripts to handle dependencies on Opam packages and generate Buck 2 configuration files: [ocaml-scripts at GitHub](https://github.com/facebook/ocaml-scripts).
+- Python 3, Python 3.8 or newer.

 Install Buck 2 like documented at [Buck 2 - Getting Started](https://buck2.build/docs/getting_started/).

-Copy the scripts `meta2json.py`, `rules.py` and `dromedary.py` from the `ocaml-scripts` repository to some place you can use it in your project(s), no "real" installation needed.
-But all three must be in the same directory.
+Copy the scripts `meta2json.py`, `rules.py` and `dromedary.py` from the `ocaml-scripts` repository to some place you can use it in your project(s), no "real" installation needed. **Warning**: all three must be in the same directory.

+### This Repository

+To actually clone the Buck 2 prelude into the `prelude` subdirectories of this repository, you have to update them:

+- Run `git submodule update --init` in the root directory [./](./).

 ### Optional Tools and Extensions